-GCCN policy on transport is based on a Hierarchy of Road Users in the following order; 1. pedestrians and people with disabilities, 2. cyclists, 3. public transport and 4. private motor transport.
 GCCN endorses the European Charter of Pedestrian Rights and the Road Danger Reduction Charter.
 GCCN recognises that following a car-centred approach based on prioritising 'flow' for motor vehicles results in roads designs and roads management practices that are hostile for vulnerable roads users and have the net effect of increasing motor traffic.

-GCCN notes that documents such as the National Cycle Policy Framework, the Design Manual for Urban Roads and Streets and the NTA Permeability Best Practice Guide seek to address inappropriate and unsuitable roads management and town planning practices.
+GCCN notes that documents such as the National Cycle Policy Framework, the Design Manual for Urban Roads, and Streets and the NTA Permeability Best Practice Guide seek to address inappropriate and unsuitable roads management and town planning practices.
 The network endorses the overall approach advocated in these documents.